back.gif (1674 bytes)

 You aren't missing anything.
 MINUTE and SECOND are signed the same.

 Yes, I know that is lame.
-Having two concepts that use the same exact sign and rely on context or a mouth movement to distinguish between the two meanings.
-I didn't invent the language, I'm just teaching it to you.
+Having two concepts that use the same exact sign and rely on context (or a mouth movement) to distinguish between the two meanings.
+For what it is worth, I didn't invent the language, I'm just teaching it to you.

-For "second," do a very quick twitch of the right hand in an "index finger" handshape.
+In those sentences where it would not be clear, which meaning to apply, you would spell the letters "M-I-N" or "S-E-C." Otherwise, for the sign "second," make sure to do a very quick twitch of the right hand in an "index finger" handshape.
 Have it do one "tick" of the clock.
 The movement is from the wrist and pivots on the heel of the other hand.
-Remember, the movement is small and quick.
+The movement is small and fast.

 Remember, we depend on context to make the difference clear.
 If someone asks me how long it takes to drive to work and I respond "15 MINUTE/SECOND," which meaning fits?
 Obviously in that sentence it means "MINUTES."